An alphabetical listing of terms used in the sport of horse racing

 BUG - apprentice rider.

-BULLET (WORK) - the best time for the distance on a given day at a track.
+BULLET (WORK) - the best time for the distance on a given day at

 BULL RING - small racetrack; usually less than one mile.